MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/rich-text-block.md

 </RichTextBlock>
 ```

-## Recommendations

-See Typography and Guidelines for fonts.

 ## Get the sample code

-- [WinUI 2 Gallery sample](https://github.com/Microsoft/WinUI-Gallery) - See all the XAML controls in an interactive format.
+- [WinUI Gallery sample](https://github.com/Microsoft/WinUI-Gallery) - See all the XAML controls in an interactive format.

 ## Related articles